hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1314_chapter_v.md

 of his exile, and he would say to himself, "No, no, not this time again!" and so return to quiet and obedience.

-He had a surpassing love for Mahâdeva, and once he said of the Indian women of the future that if, amidst their new tasks, they would only remember now and then to say "Shiva!
+He had a surpassing love for Mahādeva, and once he said of the Indian women of the future that if, amidst their new tasks, they would only remember now and then to say "Shiva!
 Shiva!" it would be worship enough.
 The very air of the Himalayas was charged for him with the image of that